-Faith is at the heart of the Christian Ecology Link.
+Faith is at the heart of Green Christian.

 We affirm our belief in God as Creator of all things and in Jesus Christ as Lord, looking to the Holy Spirit for guidance through the Scriptures, and seeking to hear the Spirit in the challenges of the present time.

 It is because we believe that God is creator of all things that we have come to see that the way we are living is destroying God’s precious gift to us.

 It is because we believe that God was incarnate in Jesus Christ that we grieve our denial of that destruction and our complicity with the lifestyle which causes it.

 It is because we believe in the redemptive power of Christ that we name the ecological crisis as the symptom of a deeper spiritual crisis that we hope.
 Hope is born not as the cheap sense that God will make all things better, but as the stormy struggle to resist the status quo and live in a radically new way of discipleship in Christ.

 It is because we believe in the wildfire storm of Hope, the Holy Spirit, that we are inspired to act to safeguard our planet as a means of following the way of the Cross.